neondatabase/website/content/docs/extensions/pg_embedding.md

 ## Using the pg_embedding extension

-This section describes how to use the `pg_embedding` extension in Neon with a simple example that demonstrates the required statements, syntax, and options.
+This section describes how to use the `pg_embedding` extension in Neon with simple examples that demonstrates the required statements, syntax, and options.

 ### Usage summary

-The statements in this usage summary are described in further detail in the sections that follow.
+The statements in this summary are described in further detail in the sections that follow.

 ```sql
 CREATE EXTENSION embedding;